 Here are four tried and true ways to help increase your average basket size.

-The cost of shipping can be a great decider in how much someone’s going to spend – but you need to display it clearly.
+The cost of shipping can be a great decider in how much someone is going to spend – but you need to display it clearly.
 Your homepage ought to be the place to communicate that information; it’s the first thing your potential clients will see, and it’s there that you need to start baiting the hook.

 Work out just how much you need to sell to absorb the cost of delivery and then factor that into your sales pitch, along with the lines of ‘Free Delivery for orders over $xxxx.’
-That figure will linger as the one that your clients have to reach in order to get what they’ll consider to be a good deal (the idea of getting ‘something for nothing’ always sells!).
+That figure will linger as the one that your clients have to reach in order to get what they’ll consider being a good deal (the idea of getting ‘something for nothing’ always sells!).

 2. Where Do I Check Out?

 Many e-commerce stores fail at the first post by not having their shopping basket in an obvious place.
 Your customer doesn’t want to spend ages looking for it; they want to pick that basket up and start shopping, so make sure it’s easy to see.
-Often, it’s as simple as increasing the size of the icon or putting it in a more obvious position.
+Often, it’s as simple as increasing the size or color of the icon or putting it in a more obvious position.